bigwiv/Biopython-cn/chr3.rst

     >>> my_seq[::-1]
     Seq('CGCTAAAAGCTAGGATATATCCGGGTAGCTAG', IUPACUnambiguousDNA())

-3.4??Turning Seq objects into strings
+3.4  Turning Seq objects into strings
 -------------------------------------

 If you really do just need a plain string, for example to write to a